Oil drops on China import data, weighing on equities

 Sterling dropped to its lowest levels in almost a year on concerns about Britain’s exit from the European Union.

-The pound dropped 0.34 percent to 1.2893. as investors ramped up bets on Britain leaving the EU without an agreement with Brussels.
+The pound dropped 0.34 percent to 1.2893 as investors ramped up bets on Britain leaving the EU without an agreement with Brussels.
 U.S. Treasury yields were slightly lower after the government’s record $26 billion sale of 10-year notes, the second leg of this week’s $78 billion in quarterly refunding.

 The 10-year auction followed mediocre demand for $34 billion worth of 3-year debt on Tuesday.